samyakjain3001/Disaster-Msg-Categorization/README.md

 This project is divided in the following key sections:

 1. Processing data, building an ETL pipeline to extract data from source, clean the data and save them in a SQLite DB
-2. Build a machine learning pipeline to train the which can classify text message in various categories
+2. Build a machine learning pipeline to train the models which can classify text message in various categories
-3. Run a web app which can show model results in real time
+3. Web app using Flask deployed on Heroku(PaaS) which can assign the given text to the related categories in real time.

 <a name="getting_started"></a>
 ## Getting Started